insovai/hello/note.md

 7. git clone // clone repository into a new directory
 8. git add *.html, git rm --cached *html, git add .
 🌈 when you git commit => i => delete # => esc button => :wq at the bottom
+   to skip all these thing git commit -m 'Change app.js'